 One such industry practice that new truckers are seldom familiar with is truckers’ tendency to use their hazard lights.
-There are a few different situations in which it may be customary for tractor-trailer operators to use hazard lights, which we’ll detail throughout the remainder of this article.
+There are a few different situations in which it may be customary for tractor-trailer operators to use hazard lights, which our expert truck accident attorneys from Louisville will detail throughout the remainder of this article.

 What Types of Hazard Lights Do Tractor-Trailers Have?